dotaheor/unify-Go-builtin-and-custom-generics/README.md

 The number of the outputs of a `gen` decalration can be zero or one.
 If a `gen` has no outputs, then it is viewed as a pure contract.

-Note: (the old revison)[https://github.com/dotaheor/unify-Go-builtin-and-custom-generics/blob/51b200e5d0f959f8a0ae2110d52d528b9ad393a4/README.md] of this proposal permits multiple outputs, which is prohibited by the current version.
+Note: [the old revision](https://github.com/dotaheor/unify-Go-builtin-and-custom-generics/blob/51b200e5d0f959f8a0ae2110d52d528b9ad393a4/README.md) of this proposal permits multiple outputs, which is prohibited by the current revision.

-From, the declaration, we can see that the `gen` declaration form is very like a function declaration.
+From the declaration, we can see that the `gen` declaration syntax form is very like a function declaration.
 The difference is the parameters and results of a generic declaration are all code element kinds, instead of value types.